jopereira88/AFluID/README.md

 * Remove previous (*argument: -rm/--remove_previous (on/off) - default:on*):
     The pipline profuces intermediate outputs on the ```runs/``` and ```samples/``` paths. this will clear those files in the beginning of each run.
 If you are running batch or parallell analysis, turn off this feature.

-To run the pipeline place the sample fasta files in the ```samples/``` directory and run these commands:
+To run the pipeline **place the sample fasta files in the ```samples/``` folder**.
+You only need to specify the name of the file to be analysed as the pipeline will automatically search for the sample files in the ```samples/``` folder

 You can find intermediate output files in the ```runs/``` directory, logs in the ```logs/``` directory and the intermediate and final reports in the ```reports/``` directory.

-Sample usage (one sample, default config file, single sample mode, no forces, no offs, consensus mode):
+Sample usage (one sample per file, default config file, single sample mode, no forces, no offs, consensus mode):

 ```
 python3 main.py -f  SAMPLE_FASTA.fasta -m consensus